d3ltaV/NMH-Navigator/docs/SRS.md

    - Accessibility-friendly (contrast, alt text, keyboard navigation)

 3. **Security:**
-   - All user data is encrypted (SSL, hashed passwords)
-   - Review submissions sanitized to prevent XSS/SQL injection.
+   - Only NMH users can log in and post reviews

 4. **Scalability:**
-   - The system can handle at least 500 concurrent users.
+   - The system can handle concurrent users.
    - Easy to add future modules (Dining, Dorms, etc.)

 5. **Maintainability:**